Wadjemup Lighthouse: Original tower

 Rottnest had been used as a prison for Aboriginal people since 1838.

 Superintendent of Public Works Henry Trigg designed the first lighthouse and laid the foundation stone in January 1842.
 Perth builder Bayley Maycock oversaw construction of the tower at a cost of £500 and used labour provided by the prisoners and locally quarried limestone.
 Construction seemed to be quite protracted for reasons which are unclear—possibly because of resistance by the Prisoner's Superintendent Henry Vincent, who disliked outside meddling on the island.

 The first keeper, Samuel Thomas, was appointed on 18 January 1849—two years before the light was lit.
 Thomas's duties initially included operating a system of signalling using flags and flares to indicate the arrival of ships.
 Different signals and flag combinations indicated ships to the north or south of the island and these were monitored from a pilot's lookout at Bathurst Point on the north-eastern extremity of the island and then relayed to Arthur Head at Fremantle.
 Four flagpoles were built at the lighthouse for signalling.
 The flags were about 9 ft square.
 When confirmation of a ship's arrival was received, the lookout man at Arthur Head raised a blue flag for the information of Fremantle residents.

-Vincent wrote to Colonial Secretary Henry Revett Bland on 25 August 1849, that "... the Tower of the Litehous is all finesh...".
+Vincent wrote to Colonial Secretary Henry Bland on 25 August 1849, that "... the Tower of the Litehous is all finesh...".
 The conclusion of construction coincided with the closure of the island prison establishment and the removal of inmates back to the mainland.
 The Aboriginal prison population did return however, between 1855 and 1931.